Troubleshooting

 • Replace the battery if the sensor does not wake up.

-• Confirm the sensor can be reached through the SRAM AXS mobile app.
+• Confirm the sensor can be reached through the manufacturer's mobile app: SRAM AXS for TyreWiz/Zipp sensors or the Schwalbe app for AIRMAX.

-• In the SRAM mobile app, make sure each sensor is assigned to the front or rear wheel and a target pressure is specified.
+• In the manufacturer's mobile app, make sure each sensor is assigned to the Front / Rear position and a pressure target is specified.

 • Open TubeWitch settings and confirm the correct sensor ID was actually saved.